Skip to main content

 Angle-closure glaucoma

-Angle-closure glaucoma can happen suddenly and cause vision loss or blindness in just a few hours or days.
+Angle-closure glaucoma is an eye problem that can happen suddenly and cause vision loss or blindness in just a few hours or days.
 It happens when the drainage system for the eye located between the iris and the cornea is blocked, causing fluid to quickly accumulate within the eye.
 Watch for symptoms such as:

 • Eye pain